Chromatography revolutionizes PFAS analysis and detection

 While regulations have traditionally focused on drinking water, it is clear that the scope of PFAS testing is expanding.
 Scientists are now testing soil, landfill leachate, wastewater, and even air samples for PFAS contamination.
 PFAS have also been found in food and food packaging, raising concerns about direct human exposure through food.

 Air testing for PFAS is a particularly emerging area.
 Chang notes, “air sample analysis is the next rising topic in PFAS analysis,” with new methods being developed to capture airborne PFAS, especially from industrial emissions.
 High-quality sampling equipment, like the SilcoCan® Air Sampling Canisters with RAVE™ Valves, ensures reliable collection and storage of even highly reactive compounds, such as volatile organic compounds (VOCs).
-In addition to the SilcoCan® Air Sampling Canisters with RAVE™ Valves, Ultra-Clean Resin is widely adopted by many testing laboratories after the release of U.S. EPA’s OTM-45 Method, which is for stack emission air sampling.
+In addition to the SilcoCan® Air Sampling Canisters with RAVE™ Valves and Ultra-Clean Resin is widely adopted by many testing laboratories after the release of U.S. EPA’s OTM-45 Method, which is for stack emission air sampling.

 These canisters are Siltek®-treated to prevent sample adsorption and feature a durable, metal-to-metal seal valve for greater accuracy in PFAS detection.
 Their superior inertness make them an excellent choice for air sampling in PFAS analysis.